Exclusive initiatives to popularise science among girl students: Dr Jitendra

-NEW DELHI: Union Minister of State (Independent Charge) Science & Technology, Minister of State (Independent Charge) Earth Sciences, MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh stated that several exclusive initiatives are being undertaken to popularise Science stream among girl students, at Higher Secondary level .
+NEW DELHI, July 27 : Union Minister of State (Independent Charge) Science & Technology, Minister of State (Independent Charge) Earth Sciences, MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh stated that several exclusive initiatives are being undertaken to popularise Science stream among girl students, at Higher Secondary level.

 In an elaborate reply to a question in the Rajya Sabha today, the Minister informed that the Department of Science and Technology (DST) has started a new programme ‘Vigyan Jyoti’ to encourage meritorious girl students of Class 9-12 to pursue education and career in science and technology, particularly in the areas where women are under-represented.